SAP-samples/teched2021-DEV164/exercises/7_CreatingContentPackages/README.md

 A process variant has default steps configured while creating the process template and it is possible to modify or add new steps.
 1. Click the Process Variant **capitalexpenditureapproval** to navigate to process variant editor.
 ![](images/SelectProcessVariant.png)
 *The Process Variant Editor is available now to configure a new variant.
-It shows the default variant and steps in the process template.*
-*You can add new approval steps and configure.
-The **Available Steps**  Palette shows the available steps to consume in a process variant.
+It shows the default variant and steps in the process template.
+You can add new approval steps and configure.
+The **Available Steps** palette shows the available steps to be consumed in a process variant.
 The default variant has two steps.
-The step details shows possilbe configurations you can do while configuring a step*.
+The step details show possible configurations you can do while configuring a step.*
  - Select **Start Conditions** tab to configure a start condition.
  - Select **Investment.Total Cost** from the drop down.
  - Select >= as the operator.